Holonomy limits of complex projective structures: Projective structures and quadratic differentials

 \subsection{Comparing geodesic segments}

-If two quadratic differentials are close (in $L^1$ norm), then away from the zeros, a geodesic segment for one of them is nearly geodesic for the other.
-We make this idea precise in the following lemmas.
-These results are used in Section \ref{sec:epstein-limit}.
+If two quadratic differentials are close, then away from the zeros, a geodesic segment for one of them is nearly geodesic for the other.
+We make this idea precise in the following lemmas, which are used in Section \ref{sec:sequences}.

+Note that throughout this section, the holonomy of a path refers to the Euclidean development of a quadratic differential as defined in Section \ref{sec:qd-development} above.

 \begin{lem} Let $U \subset \C$ be an open set and $\psi = \psi(z) dz^2$ a holomorphic quadratic differential on $U$ satisfying

 If $J$ is a line segment in $U$ with holonomy $z_J$ with respect to $dz^2$, then the holonomy $w_J$ of $J$ with respect to $\psi$ satisfies $| z_J - w_J | < \delta |z_J|,$ and in particular $w_J \neq 0$ if $z_J \neq 0$. \end{lem}